alexmanrique/blog/_posts/2018-08-02-migrate-to-the-last-version.md

 Fixing old bugs and vulnerabilities
 -------------------------------------
 A good reason to update the software is to fix problems and vulnerabilities that you can have in the software.
-There is a website called https://www.cvedetails.com where you can search for bugs and vulnerabilities for particular versions that are known and an historic of them.
+There is a website called <a href="https://www.cvedetails.com">https://www.cvedetails.com</a> where you can search for bugs and vulnerabilities for particular versions that are known and an historic of them.

 Controlling the number of bugs
 --------------------------------------